3 recommended OTC drugs

 Special losses

-In persistent diarrhea/vomiting, in small children, in elderly, in endurance athletes — increased need.
-During intense exertion — weigh yourself before and after, compensate 1.5x losses.
+With persistent diarrhea/vomiting, in young children, in the elderly, in endurance athletes — increased need.
+With intense exertion — weigh yourself before and after, and compensate for 1.5x the losses.

 Search the pharmacy